Apostu0Alexandru/campaign-play-processor/README.md

 **With more time:**
 - Separate campaigns table for having less play counts reads (O(1) reads vs O(n) counting)
 - Add indexes on campaign_id and processed flag for query optimization
-- Error handling and retry logic in worker for failed processing
 - Chart visualization of play counts using Recharts or Chart.js
 - WebSocket connection for instant updates instead of polling
 - TypeScript for type safety across full stack